 Peter is preaching the first gospel sermon here.
-Now I want you to notice that he wasn’t working towards the plan of salvation but preaching Christ and Him crucified.
+Now I want you to notice that he wasn’t working towards the plan of salvation but how Jesus was the fulfillment of prophecy.
 The crowd interrupts Peter and says we’ve blown it, now what do we do.
 How do we get right with God?
 Peter says repent of your sins and be baptized.
 When a person comes to the Lord, they obviously believe and have repented, and then were baptized.
 Two things happen:

 They find freedom as the guilt of their sins are washed away.

 And they have freedom from the power of sin through the Holy Spirit.